ATA 58th Annual Conference: You Belong Here!

 The endocrine system never gets the flashy headlines, but that doesn't mean you should ignore it!

 Attend this webinar to examine the endocrine system, related hormones, diseases, and disorders as well as allopathic and alternative treatments.
-The presentation will include learning and memory techniques to retain this system’s complexity.
+Presentation includes visual concepts and memory techniques to strengthen translator and interpreter skills in this complex specialty.

 FIT Recognizes The ATA Chronicle as Best Periodical